flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/screenshots/export_data_enabled.PNG" alt="Export data enabled" width="400px">
 </div><br>

 Starting from the top right corner, you'll find a switch to activate the data export mode.
-Once this mode is activated and data acquisition is complete, the software will automatically save the analysis data to a binary file in the following directory: C:\Users\User.flim-labs\data.
+Once this mode is activated and data acquisition is complete, the software will automatically save the analysis data to a binary file in the following directory: `C:\Users\User.flim-labs\data`.

 Furthermore, when data export is activated and at least one acquisition channel has been activated, you can see the estimated size of the file to be exported.
-The calculation of the size depends on the values of the settings Free running, Acquistion time, Bin width and the number of selected channels.
+The calculation of the size depends on the values of the [free running](#free-running-mode), [acquistion time](#acquisition-time), [bin width](#bin-width) settings and the number of [selected channels](#channels-selection).

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>